vector-of-bool/dagon/docs/getting-started.rst

     AttributeError: 'module <dagon.ui>' object has no attribute 'pront'

 .. hint::
-    If you pass ``--eager-fail-stop`` on the command line then a failing task will cause Dagon to send a cancellation event to other executing tasks.
+    If you pass ``--fail-cancels-stop`` on the command line then a failing task will cause Dagon to send a cancellation event to other executing tasks.
 This can be useful to save time and compute resources if the result of a long-running task would be discarded in the case that a smaller up-front